Eng-Bunnys/Beastars-Bot/Beastars V2/README.md

 ### Images
 - Now uses a class to handle all the actions, which ensures better error handling, easier maintenance, and allows for both interaction and message commands
+- Added actual URL validation this time
+- Added pagination to the list command to avoid clutter
+- Now uses image IDs this way you can have duplicate image names

 ### Drive
 - Added constants for a consistent file storage location